 As can be seen, the feedline coming from the position labeled `F' as well as the turning parts of the meander structure itself are completely in the bottom layer L$_1$, while MWM extends to all trap layers (L$_1$, V$_1$, L$_2$) along the three segments of length $l_{\mathrm{m}}$.
 The turning points are moved away from the segments and placed underneath the ground electrodes of L$_2$.
 This will shield the connection segments from the ion(s).
-At the center of each segment, there is a pocket of length $l_{\mathrm{th}}=\SI{200}{\micro\m}$ and thickness $h_2$ which is filled with dielectric material during the fabrication process (see Fig.~\ref{fig:figure1}c for a cross-section through the pocket center labeled `X' in Fig.~\ref{fig:figure2}).
+At the center of each segment, there is a pocket of length $l_{\mathrm{th}}=\SI{200}{\micro\m}$ and thickness $h_2$ which is filled with dielectric material during the fabrication process (see Fig.~\ref{fig:figure1}d for a cross-section through the pocket center labeled `X' in Fig.~\ref{fig:figure1}c).
 At its end, the conductor is terminated to a ground patch in L$_1$ at position labeled `G'.
 The main advantages of the multilayer fabrication and the 3D meander-like conductor over equivalent single-layer trap designs are summarized in the following.

 First, we demonstrate the possibility to bring in signals, such as the microwave signal for MWM, in the bottom layer L$_1$ and to connect them to trap electrodes controlling the ion only where needed.
 This avoids having to put these signal paths in the upper layer in L$_2$, where they would interfere with other trap electrodes, and is highly desirable for scalability.
 The same approach can also be applied to DC and RF electrodes.